bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Clean up of current plan
 * Consolidate focus container and root container?
+* Confirm that carousel and lyric don't get torn down upon page change.

 # Current Gatsby fixes
 * Navigate to Gatsby page from dispatcher
 * Check that Overview, Carousel, and Lyric render well for all songs
 * Make efficient, such as removing extra classes, anchor extra text and underlines
+* Bugs that might be fixed.
+    * Can't change from song to logue.
     * If home page and stored song is Cremated, doublespeaker lines are weird.

 * URL replacement and redirects
     * useHistory doesn't work in Gatsby